jameshanlon/cheese/cheese/pages/energy-tracer-rates.md

    it is paid as part of the fee.
  - For qualified ETs, please note that the payment includes conducting the 1-month follow-up with the customer.
+ - Since we are now operating in Bath and outlying villages in the Bristol Postcode area, for any travel beyond 5 miles from the city centre, we will now pay for ET's travel time.
+Example, Compton Dando: 10 miles from City centre we will pay for the 5 extra miles there and back = 10 miles of travel time at £17.50/hour = 29p/minute.
+Travel times are available on Google maps etc.

 ## Trainee ETs